 Top 10 Family Fishing Spots on the Coffs Coast

-Local adventurer Paul van den Boom shares his comprehensive guide to the best locations in the Coffs Harbour region for anglers, big and small to throw a line in.
+Local adventurer Paul van den Boom shares his comprehensive guide to the best fishing spots in the Coffs Harbour region for anglers, big and small to throw a line in.

-The Coffs Coast has always been a mecca for fisherman and their families due to the variety of angling options, locations and fish species.
+The Coffs Harbour and the Coffs Coast has always been a mecca for fisherman and their families due to the variety of angling options, locations and fish species.
 With so many options on offer, you need never return to the same spot twice.

-The southern reaches of the Coffs Coast hold a magnificent array of fishing options from the tidal and freshwater reaches of the Nambucca River around Bowraville where the Aussie bass love to play in Summer to the inshore reefs, where big brutish snapper will give you a run for your money in the Winter months.
+The southern reaches of the Coffs Coast hold a magnificent array of fishing options.
+These magnificent fishing spots range from the tidal and freshwater reaches of the Nambucca River around Bowraville where the Aussie bass love to play in Summer to the inshore reefs, where big brutish snapper will give you a run for your money in the Winter months.

 Coffs Coast fishermen doing what they love.
 Image courtesy of coffscoast.com